 To expedite filing, applicants sometimes submit applications with informal drawings.
 Such applications are accepted by Application Branch for filing only, provided the informal drawings are readable and reproducible.
-Applicant is notified on >Form PTO-948< or by Form Paragraph 6.24 that formal drawings, in compliance with 37 CFR 1.84 will be required when the application is allowed.
+Applicant is notified on Form PTO-948 or in an Office action that formal drawings, in compliance with 37 CFR 1.84 will be required when the application is allowed.
+Form Paragraph 6.24 may be used for this purpose.